Andrew Wiles: Proof of Fermat's Last Theorem

 In June 1993, he presented his proof to the public for the first time at a conference in Cambridge.
+Gina Kolata of The New York Times summed up the presentation as follows:

-In August 1993, it was discovered that the proof contained a flaw in one area.
+In August 1993, it was discovered that the proof contained a flaw in several areas, related to properties of the Selmer group and use of a tool called an Euler system.
 Wiles tried and failed for over a year to repair his proof.
 According to Wiles, the crucial idea for circumventing—rather than closing—this area came to him on 19 September 1994, when he was on the verge of giving up.
-Together with his former student Richard Taylor, he published a second paper which circumvented the problem and thus completed the proof.
+The circumvention used Galois representations to replace elliptic curves, reduced the problem to a class number formula and solved it, among other matters, all using Victor Kolyvagin's ideas as a basis for fixing Matthias Flach's approach with Iwasawa theory.
+Together with his former student Richard Taylor, Wiles published a second paper which contained the circumvention and thus completed the proof.
 Both papers were published in May 1995 in a dedicated issue of the Annals of Mathematics.